gngrwzrd/UIViewControllerStack/readme.md

 extern NSString * const UIViewControllerStackNotificationUserInfoFromControllerKey;
 ````

-#### Update Delegate
+#### @protocol UIViewControllerStackDelegate

-The update delegate can be used to receive pop notifications, or override some animation features:
+The delegate can be used to receive pop notifications, or override some animation features:

 ````
 //pop notifications